bailey27/cppcryptfs/INSTALL.md

 Then go to c:\\git\\cppcryptfs in Windows Explorer and double-click on cppcryptfs.sln.
 This will load the project into Visual Studio.

-Then change the build configuration to "Release" and the target platform to"x64".
+Then change the build configuration to "Release" and the target platform to "x64".

 Here is a screenshot that shows where to set the build configuration and target platform (see the red underlines).